awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 ## Hibernating an Instance<a name="hibernating-instances"></a>

-You can hibernate an instance using the console or the command line if the instance is [enabled for hibernation](#enabling-hibernation) and meets the [hibernation prerequisites](#hibernating-prerequisites)\.
+You can hibernate an instance if the instance is [enabled for hibernation](#enabling-hibernation) and meets the [hibernation prerequisites](#hibernating-prerequisites)\.
 If an instance cannot hibernate successfully, a normal shutdown occurs\.

 ------
 #### [ Console ]